ariyansiampersonal1999/DOS/README.md

 ## 🚀 Description

-**ARIYAN WEB MONITOR** is a simple yet powerful Python-based tool designed to test website responses directly from your terminal.
+**ARIYAN DOS TOOL** is a simple yet powerful Python-based tool designed to test website responses directly from your terminal.
 It allows users to send multiple requests and monitor response status in real-time.

 ---